Floating block method for quantum Monte Carlo simulations: Methods

 When the displacement of time blocks is large, the numerator and denominator are quite different calculations, and the stochastic noise can become quite large.
 This is fixed by the second of our two techniques.
 We allow the time blocks to ``float'' gradually, similar to a block of ice detaching from a large ice mass and floating into the sea.
-In the following example, we float three time blocks one step at a time (floating block shown in gray),
+In the following example, we float three time blocks one step at a time.
+This is illustrated in the bottom three lines of Fig.~\ref{N_ij}.
 Each term, $N_1, N_2, N_3$, is computed separately and multiplied together to give $N_1 N_2 N_3 = |N_{ij}|^2$.
-This gradual floating of time blocks is also useful for worldline Monte Carlo simulations.
-For that case, the worldlines for the numerator and denominator are chosen to be the same, and the gradual floating of the time blocks produces correlated samples with reduced stochastic noise.
+This gradual floating of time blocks is also useful for path integral Monte Carlo simulations without auxiliary fields.
+For path integral Monte Carlo simulations, we work with particle worldlines defined by particle positions as functions of Euclidean time.
+We again use gradual floating of the time blocks to produce correlated samples with reduced stochastic noise.
+For each ratio of amplitudes we calculate, the worldlines are chosen to be the same for the numerator and denominator.